 5. How do they manage your data and information?

-Managing data and information is crucial, because you need real-time insight into your inventory and fulfillment.
+Data management is crucial, because you need real-time insight into your inventory and fulfillment.
 Your fulfillment partner should provide a dashboard of reports you can monitor.
 Ideally, they’ll also have a dedicated system that combines data from your 3PL with your sales channels, manufacturers, and warehouses.

-Wrapping up your decision on a third party logistics provider
+Wrapping up your decision on a third-party logistics provider